isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

       <tr>
          <td><a id="top"></a>12 - 23 Jul</td>
 				<td><a href="#travellingLib">'Ke-Makkah' - A Travelling Exhibition in TP Library</a></td>
-         <td>This travelling exhibition is a collaboration by Malay Heritage Centre and TP Library.</td>
+         <td style=font-size:20px>This travelling exhibition is a collaboration by Malay Heritage Centre and TP Library.</td>
       </tr>
       <tr>
          <td>From 26 Jul</td>